Monitoring, Debugging, and Troubleshooting

 45557 packets were placed in socket ready queues (over the course of the last second): 30372 of them offloaded (15186 via fd 15 and 15186 via fd 19), and 15185 were received via the OS (through fd 23)

-There were no missed Select polls (see VMA_SELECT_POLL).
+There were no missed Select polls (see XLIO_SELECT_POLL).
 This implies that the receiving thread did not enter a blocked state.
 Thus, there was no context switch to hurt latency.

 The CPU usage in the select call is 70%

-You can use this information to calculate the division of CPU usage between VMA and the application.
-For example when the CPU usage is 100%, 70% is used by VMA for polling the hardware, and the remaining 30% is used for processing the data by the application.
+You can use this information to calculate the division of CPU usage between XLIO and the application.
+For example when the CPU usage is 100%, 70% is used by XLIO for polling the hardware, and the remaining 30% is used for processing the data by the application.

 Example 3